B Y T O M T O R T O R I C I

 They don’t have to overdo it, or get maudlin.
 They just have to recognize that humans don’t live – or make purchases – by logic alone.

 Despite the colorful “Buy Now” or “Get Started” buttons that jump out as soon as you land on most websites, the initial response we really want from new visitors is “This company gets me.”
-Eliciting that unstated but visceral response, slowly drawing the visitor closer, is hand-down more powerful than a page of wall-to-wall clickable buttons.
+Eliciting that unstated but visceral response, slowly drawing the visitor closer, is hands-down more powerful than a page of wall-to-wall clickable buttons.

 In other words, if you show me you understand my problem (both the practical and emotional aspects), I’m more likely to believe you can solve my problem.